-There are many plugins on the market that will help stop trackback spam, including some all-in-one security plugins that handle trackback spam as well as overall site security.
+There are many SEO plugins on the market that will help stop trackback spam, including some all-in-one security plugins that handle trackback spam as well as overall site security.
 Here are a few great options for plugins that will prevent trackback spam.

 Akismet is one of the most popular anti-spam plugins available on WordPress and was developed by the same team that created WordPress.